Cozy Peach Kitchen

 1. To prepare butternut squash: Remove the skin using a potato peeler.
 Slice in half lengthways Use a grapefruit spoon or regular spoon to remove the stringy bits and seeds.
 Dice squash into 1" cubes.

-2. Pasta: Feel free to use any kind of pasta, such as spaghetti, penne, chickpea, gluten-free, etc.
+2. Pasta: Feel free to use any kind of pasta, such as angel hair, penne, chickpea, gluten-free, etc.

 3. Extra virgin olive oil: As it is one of the main flavors in this recipe, you will want to choose an olive oil with a flavor that you enjoy.
 I find that rich olive oil works better than light olive oil because it has a stronger flavor.